On the Robustness of Average Losses for Partial-Label Learning

-\textbf{Arbitrary Sampling Process for Noisy PLs}\quad According to the motivation of the Sampling Process, noise may happen when resorting to non-expert annotators owing to their unprofessional judgments.
-In this way, the label set is independently sampled from the whole set space $\S$:
+\textbf{Global sampling process for noisy PLs}\quad Recall the generation scenario of the sampling process, which requires manual filtering of non-conforming label sets and resampling.
+Thus noisy PLs may happen when human annotators are unprofessional.
+In this way, all elements in the PL space have the probability of being sampled: